For more information contact:

 Notification to Applicants

-HRS recommends that the appointing authority send letters or e-mails to finalists who were invited to interview for the position, or to all applicants if desired, to notify them of the status of their applications.
-Sample letters are available at the HRS website.
+HRS recommends that the appointing authority or HR Partner/Recruiter send a letter or e-mail to each finalist who was invited to interview for the position, or to each applicant if desired, regarding application status.
+Sample letters are available on the HRS Staff Recruitment ToolKit website.

 Personnel Officer Approval